 -Jessica Griner '09

 "The MAIS program gave me the valuable opportunity to step outside my comfort zone and to challenge myself.
 You will learn new things about yourself you never knew, all while earning your Master's degree and living and working in China.
 The Chinese culture is unique, vibrant and moving to a tune that is all its own and with Concordia's MAIS program you will be right in the heart of it all!
 It is a once-in-a-lifetime experience that will remain with you forever."

 "The MAIS program is an unforgettable experience - from the first summer on-campus to living and working abroad in China.
 I can honestly say my two years spent in Shanghai were the best years ever.
 As part of Cohort 4, the program itself was very new, but the faculty and administration for the MAIS program have been wonderful.
 I have made lifelong friends with classmates and memories that will last forever.
 This is truly a program that has changed my life and helped define who I am today - confident, strong, and able to tackle any obstacle thrown my way."

 Lisa Quach - MAIS '09 ----------

-"If you are not making progress you are falling behind.
-For only one reason did I temporarily sacrifice an excellent paying job and a promotion in the States.
-China!
-Concordia Irvine's MAIS program afforded me the opportunity to actually live what I was reading about in The Economist and The Washington Post.
-Now, three years later, I still find myself loving life in China and the Far East.
-Through self-initiative, I have been given assignments, found opportunities, and traveled to countries that my friends, family, and colleagues back home can only imagine."
+"Find a job you love and you'll never work a day in your life!
+For only one reason did I leave an excellent paying job and a promotion in the States: China!
+CUI’s MAIS program afforded me the opportunity to actually live what I was reading about in The Economist and The Washington Post.
+Now, seven years later, I still find myself loving life in China and the Far East.
+Through self-reliant efforts, I have discovered opportunities, completed assignments, and traveled to countries that my friends and family back home can only imagine."